ejetaxeblevich/HTALiveSplit/README_en.md

 - **Settings file** `.json` specify in config HTALiveSplit.
 - **Splits file** `.lss` open in LiveSplit.

-5. In LiveSplit turn on Game Time:
+5. In LiveSplit turn on Game Time for pause work and time display:

     5.1. `Right-click on LiveSplit` -> `Compare Against` -> `Game Time`;